Study: Spending ten minutes a day with animals can notably decrease stress

 In addition to improving students' moods, scientists say contact with animals can have stress-relieving physiological benefits.

-In the past, pet therapy programs have also proven to raise the spirits of residents at senior living homes.
+In the past, pet therapy programs have also proven to raise the spirits of residents at senior living homes by sending puppies to visit.
 Many patients suffering from memory loss often experience side effects like paranoia and depression.
-The visiting puppies help boost the quality of life for these seniors.
+The program says puppies can help boost the quality of life for these seniors.

 "Over time, the reduction of stress hormones may have serious benefits for physical and mental health," Pendry added.